emdb-empiar/bandbox/README.md

 `bandbox` is a CLI tool to quickly evaluate how organised your dataset is.
 You can use `bandbox` on any directory and it will recursively descend through to all subdirectories to assess whether the structure and names are easy to use. `bandbox` reads in a set of constants from Github gist, which it uses to assess your dataset.
 Once complete, `bandbox` displays various assessments and whether they are `ok` or `nok`, together with details about which paths from the specified directory have failed that assessment.
 The use may also display the directory tree using the `--show-tree` option as well as summarise the output using the `--summarise` option which may be modified using the `--summarise-size` option.

+Bear in mind that `bandbox` only makes suggestions on how to make your dataset more usable; you are in the best position to decide whether a `fail` is a real fail.
+It might help you discover unwanted files e.g. `log` files, temporary files such as `*.tif~`, operating system fluff like `.DS_Store` files on macOS etc.

 ## Viewing the tree

 Use the `view` command to view the tree implied by the dataset.